scheme-requests-for-implementation/srfi-204/README.md

 **match.scm** Guile implementation of library definition, uses define-module
-              and include-from-path instead of define-libarary and include and defines is-a? macro used in upstream
+              and include-from-path instead of define-libarary and include and defines is-a? macro used in ./match/match.scm

-## ./guile2.2/match:

-**match-upstream.scm** no changes from ./match/match.scm

 ## ./match: